symfony/symfony-docs/frontend/encore/advanced-config.rst

 Excluding Some Dependencies from Output Bundles
 -----------------------------------------------

-The `Webpack externals option`_ allows to prevent bundling of certain imported packages and instead retrieve those external dependencies at runtime.
+The `Webpack externals option`_ allows you to prevent bundling of certain imported packages and instead retrieve those external dependencies at runtime.
 This feature is mostly useful for JavaScript library developers, so you probably won't need it.